Chicago, IL skyline

 What are the safest neighborhoods in Chicago?

-The safest neighborhoods in Chicago based on crime data include Edison Park, Mount Greenwood, Forest Glen, Schorsch Forest View, and Dunning.
-These areas have the lowest crime indices in the city.
+Based on 2026 crime data, the safest neighborhoods in Chicago are Edison Park, Mount Greenwood, Forest Glen, Schorsch Forest View, and Dunning.
+These areas have significantly lower crime rates than the city average and are popular choices for families, professionals, and anyone prioritizing safety.

 How does Chicago crime compare to the national average?